newsworthy39/k8s-spider/README.md

 ## on the primary
     1. k8s-new-master.sh and
-    2. k8s-new-join-command.sh will print the token to be entered on the node.
+    2. k8s-new-join-command.sh will print the token to be entered on the worker-node(s).

+## on the secondary/secondaries

+    1. kubeadm join $APISERVERIP --token $TOKEN --discovery-token-ca-cert-hash sha256:$DIGEST where

+        TOKEN
+        APISERVERIP
+        DIGEST

+        comes from the output of step #2 on the primary.